26th January 2107

 I saw a wren, yes, an actual wren – so unusual that it must be a blessing.
 It was fluttering in the fetid-looking, standing-water in the sunshine.
 Except it can’t be stagnant because then I see a lady blackbird and a sparrow, and they are doing the same thing so they must know better and be on to a good thing.

 A lot of the cycle path is in the shade in winter, but there are patches of sunlight, and that reveals badger setts.
 The black ice sometimes stays on the path all day long and my bike has skidded in the past, tipping me unceremoniously and painfully over.
 It can be dangerous in other ways: two of my daughter’s friends were mugged a few years ago on another section, and so I am repeatedly warned against walking on these ways at dusk though friends I know do it confidently.
+(2023 update: there are now policewomen and me who patrol these paths).

 Like the Camino, there’s a sense of a community along this network, with political or family-day-out posters on the lamp poles.
 There is evidence of little kindnesses along the way too: a rubbish bag that someone has put out to limit the mess, which is regularly emptied; a baby hat picked up and hung on a railing just in case someone comes back to look for it.